Multi-partite entanglement monotones: Edge-convexity of the box product

-We are now ready to prove the theorem \ref{cartesian}. \begin{proof} First let us show that if $\CZ_1$ and $\CZ_2$ are edge-reflecting then $\CZ_1\Box \CZ_2$ is also edge-reflecting.
+\cartesian* \begin{proof} First let us show that if $\CZ_1$ and $\CZ_2$ are edge-reflecting then $\CZ_1{\hat \Box} \CZ_2$ is also edge-reflecting.
 Without loss of generality let us assume that $\CZ_1$ is $A$-edge-reflecting and that $\CZ_2$ does not have any $A$-edge.
 The $A$-edges in the cartesian product will be labeled by the pair $(e,u)$ and $(f,v)$ where $e$ and $f$ are $A$-edges of $\CZ_1$ and $u, v$ are vertices of $\CZ_2$.
-If $e$ and $f$ are distinct edges of $\CZ_1$, we can simply use the reflecting cut that separates them in $\CZ_1$ and take its cartesian product with $\CZ_2$ to produce the required reflecting cut in $\CZ_1\Box \CZ_2$.
+If $e$ and $f$ are distinct edges of $\CZ_1$, we can simply use the reflecting cut that separates them in $\CZ_1$ and take its cartesian product with $\CZ_2$ to produce the required reflecting cut in $\CZ_1{\hat \Box} \CZ_2$.
 If $e=f$ and $u\neq v$, we find a reflecting cut in $\CZ_2$ separating $u$ and $v$ using its vertex-reflecting property.
 Taking its cartesian product with $\CZ_1$ produces the required reflecting cut.

-Now we construct the solution to \eqref{sol-convex} for $\CZ_1\Box \CZ_2$ using a similar strategy. using the solution to the same equation for $\CZ_1$ and $\CZ_2$ separately.
+Now we construct the solution to \eqref{sol-convex} for $\CZ_1{\hat \Box} \CZ_2$ using a similar strategy. using the solution to the same equation for $\CZ_1$ and $\CZ_2$ separately.
 We would like to show that the pair of $A$-edges, $(e,u)$ and $(f,v)$ appears with weight $1$.
 Denoting the reflecting cuts separating $e$ and $f$ in $\CZ_1$ as $k$,

-Here $\tilde k = k\Box\, \CZ_2$ is a reflecting cut of $\CZ_1\Box \CZ_2$.
+Here $\tilde k = k{\hat \Box}\, \CZ_2$ is a reflecting cut of $\CZ_1{\hat \Box} \CZ_2$.
 As $\CP_{e,f}$ is positive definite, $\CP_{(e,u),(f,v)}$ is also positive definite.
 This will create all the pairs of $A$-edges with weight $1$ except for the ones where $e=f$ and $u\neq v$.
 To produce these remaining terms with weight $1$, we use the vertex-convexity of graph $\CZ_2$.
 Let us denote the reflecting cuts separating $u$ and $v$ of $\CZ_2$ as $k_V$.

-Here $\tilde k = \CZ_1\Box k_V$ is a reflecting cut of $\CZ_1\Box \CZ_2$.
+Here $\tilde k = \CZ_1\Box k_V$ is a reflecting cut of $\CZ_1{\hat \Box} \CZ_2$.
 For an edge-convex graph, the matrix $\CM^{(k_V)}_{u,v}$ is constructed in lemma \ref{vertex-convex}. \end{proof}